logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 }
 ```

-and then on our page we can do
+and then on our page, we can do

 ```js
  const formOptions = {